scalr-tutorials/scalr-remote-var-webhook/README.md

 This will install docker and pull down the variable-webhook repo.

+# Variables File
-# This will by default read the example.json file to provide information to the GV.
+This will by default read the example.json file to provide information to the GV.
 You can change this file in the uwsgi.ini file as shown below.

 # Update the uwsgi.ini file with your settings